 Before the advent of VoIP and cloud-hosted solutions, large businesses were typically the only ones that could afford the expensive onsite equipment for a robust phone system with features like automated attendants, extension dialing and call queues.

-One difference might be the service tiers small and large businesses choose.
-While small businesses might choose a lower-tiered plan that doesn't offer every feature under the sun, larger businesses may be able to afford the more expensive plans that give them access to everything the phone system provider offers.
+One difference might be the service tiers that small and large businesses choose.
+While small businesses might choose a lower-tier plan that doesn't offer every feature under the sun, larger businesses may be able to afford the more expensive plans that give them access to everything the phone system provider offers.

 How much does a phone system cost for small businesses?

 If you want to host your business phone systems on-premises (inside your physical business location), you need to plan for one-time upfront costs.
 For all of the equipment and installation, you can expect to pay several thousand dollars.
 In addition, there will likely be recurring monthly payments for your actual calling services.
-[Looking to save money?
-Learn how SIP trunking works.]

 How do you set up a small business phone system?

 A huge benefit of today's business phone systems is how easy they are to set up.
 VoIP systems are completely managed from an online portal.
-Administrators can log in to the portal to assign phone numbers and extensions, add new users, delete users, and turn features on or off for individual users.
+Administrators can log in to the portal to assign business phone numbers and extensions, add new users, delete users, and turn features on or off for individual users.
 You can access this portal from anywhere with an internet connection.